learn-co-curriculum/dsc-roc-curves-and-auc-lab/README.md

 ## Introduction

-In this lab, we'll practice drawing ROC graphs, calculating AUC, and interpreting these results.
-In doing so, we will also further review logistic regression, by briefly fitting a model as in a standard data science pipeline.
+In this lab, you'll practice drawing ROC graphs, calculating AUC, and interpreting these results.
+In doing so, you will also further review logistic regression, by briefly fitting a model as in a standard data science pipeline.

 ## Objectives